-Stephen King’s ‘It’ Ending Explained [SPOILERS]
+Stephen King’s ‘It’ Ending Explained [Spoilers]

 As we all know, a film adaptation of Stephen King’s It is in the works and is set to come out in September.
 There is a lot of fantastic news coverage concerning the film flying around the internet (take a look at The Inquisitr’s page about the upcoming movie), but be very wary of the constant mistake writers make in which they call this year’s It a remake.
 Yes, the 1990 miniseries adaptation of Stephen King’s book was popular, thanks mainly to Tim Curry’s turn as Pennywise the Clown.
 But that does not mean the movie will reflect the miniseries, which many people, Stephen King fans or not, consider to be cheesy and outdated.
 And it certainly will not rehash the incredibly lackluster ending shown in the miniseries.
 So let’s take a look at the ending from Stephen King’s book, the ending from the leaked Cary Fukunaga script, what we will probably see as the ending to Andres Muschietti’s movie, and how they all make sense.

-[WARNING: Spoilers for Stephen King’s 1986 horror classic It, as well as spoilers for the 1990 ABC miniseries and light spoilers for Cary Fukunaga’s script, are within.
-Press on at your own discretion!]
+WARNING: Spoilers for Stephen King’s 1986 horror classic It, as well as spoilers for the 1990 ABC miniseries and light spoilers for Cary Fukunaga’s script, are within.
+Press on at your own discretion!

 First, it should be noted that the ending of this year’s It movie is not the main group of antagonist’s final encounter with Pennywise (the name we’ll use to refer to the titular creature).
 This year’s installment is only part one of the story contained in Stephen King’s work; it only follows the characters as children.
 Because of that, the movie’s ending will show the main characters’ final encounter with Pennywise as children.